 This course examines the full range of film distribution and marketing for major studio and independent film projects.
 Market research, advertising strategies, image development, and creative execution are explored while focusing on understanding the interplay of markets, buyers, sellers, consumers, and costs.
 Major studio distribution topics include: devising a release plan, analyzing grosses, scheduling bookings, creating a marketing and advertising campaign, and independent film acquisition.
 Independent film distribution covers festival circuits and markets, educational and short film distribution, independent features (domestic and foreign), fundraising, and working with agents.
 The roles of audience survey techniques, booking, publicity, and advertising as well as the corporations and industries involved in the mass media are explored, culminating in creating and delivering an industry standard pitch and marketing One Sheet.
-2/30/00
+2/30/00 issues that arise during production through delivery on the Motion Picture Production Final Project and Behindthe-Scenes Documentary in an open discussion format.
+Invited guest speakers supplement instruction on topics such as cinematography and design.
+The course addresses actual concerns as well as questions engendered during production through delivery of the Motion Picture Production Final Project.

-POSTCOL 401 - Production and Post-Production Colloquium
+POSTCOL 401 - Production and Post-Production Colloquium This course is a forum for students to address specific